What Are the Ten Stars (Sipsung)?

 Frequently Asked Questions (FAQ)

-What is the difference between the Five Elements and the Ten Stars?
+Q.What is the difference between the Five Elements and the Ten Stars?▾

-The Five Elements (Wood, Fire, Earth, Metal, Water) describe the intrinsic nature of energy, while the Ten Stars classify the "relationship" between other characters and the Day Master (you).
+The Five Elements (Wood, Fire, Earth, Metal, Water) describe the intrinsic nature of energy, while the Ten Stars classify the 'relationship' between other characters and the Day Master (you).
 The same Wood element can be Bigyeon (Peer) if it matches your Day Master, or Siksang (Output) if your Day Master produces it.
-In short, the Five Elements tell you "what it is," while the Ten Stars show "how it functions" in your life.
+In short, the Five Elements tell you 'what it is', while the Ten Stars show 'how it functions' in your life.

-How do Yongsin (Favorable God) and the Ten Stars relate?
+Q.How do Yongsin (Favorable God) and the Ten Stars relate?▾

 Yongsin is the element needed to balance your Saju chart, and the specific Ten Star it corresponds to determines how to apply it in real life.
 For example, if your Yongsin maps to Siksin (Food God), focus on creativity, expression, and talent development.
 If it maps to Jeonggwan (Proper Authority), pursue organizational roles, discipline, and social honor.

-What happens if a certain Ten Star is excessive or absent in my chart?
+Q.What happens if a certain Ten Star is excessive or absent in my chart?▾

 When a Ten Star appears 3 or more times, its negative traits become prominent.
 For instance, excess Bigyeon leads to stubbornness and financial loss, while excess Sanggwan causes gossip and conflict.
 Conversely, if a Ten Star is completely absent, that life domain lacks energy, making it easy to miss opportunities in that area.
 The missing star is often compensated when it arrives through major luck cycles (Daeun) or annual luck (Seun).